-Considering construction wall-clock time, COBS is clearly the fastest index taking only 43 seconds on 1 000 documents.
-ClaBS is a factor 2.3 slower, Mantis a factor 30 slower, SeqOthello a 59 factor, and AllSome-SBT a factor 83 slower than COBS.
-The same is reflected in construction CPU time, with COBS being
+Considering construction wall-clock time, COBS compact is clearly the fastest index taking only 43 seconds on 1000 documents.
+COBS classic is a factor 2.3 slower, Mantis a factor 30 slower, SeqOthello a 59 factor, and AllSome-SBT a factor 83 slower than COBS compact.
+The same is reflected in construction CPU time, with COBS compact being fastest and taking 1430 seconds.
+COBS classic is a factor 1.12 slower, AllSome-SBT a factor 11.8 slower, and Mantis a factor 16.5.